 The your strengths as a writer meme prompted the thought that, as an unpublished writer, the strengths I aspire to are more interesting than the strengths I can claim.

-What five or ten writers’ strengths would you most like to appropriate?
+The meme: What five or ten writers’ strengths would you most like to appropriate?

 I would like to swipe the ability . . .